• Skip to main content

 2. Eco-Friendly

-Pellet stove emits a very low amount of smoke and toxic chemical compounds compare to wood or gas stove.
+Pellet stove emits a very low amount of smoke and toxic chemical compounds compared to wood or gas stove.
 Burning fossil fuels like gas, oil, wood, and coal produce a huge amount of greenhouse gases like carbon dioxide (CO2 ), Carbon monoxide( CO), etc. Pellet stoves are not completely carbon neutral since they produce a very low amount of carbon gases.
-This amount of toxic gas released by the pellet stove doesn’t that much risky for us.
+This amount of toxic gas released by the pellet stove doesn’t that risky for us.

 Furthermore, Pellets are produced from recycling biomass waste like sawdust, wood waste, nutshells, etc. Thus, it is one of the finest sources of renewable energy which means it helps to keep the environment clean.